linzhp/Codevo3/README.md

 The number at the end of the command is the number of steps in the simulation.
 It can be changed.
 The results are saved in 3 CSV files under `output` directory.

-If you are interested in seeing the resulting source code, uncomment the last two lines of `codevo/simulate.py` before running the simulation.
+If you are interested in seeing the resulting source code, pass `-s` option to the command line.

 ## Analysis
 The results can be analyzed with R. In `analysis.R`, `get_commit_sizes` takes a `data.table` object read from `output/steps.csv`, and returns a vector of commit sizes. `ggplot.ccdf` plots the CCDF of data stored in a vector.